KRyan23/Bragg-Sons/README.md

 ###Acknowledgements
 I received inspiration for this project from a conversation with a local painter.
+Fenton - Stsck overflow for the soloution on how to wrap the button in a form.
 The name Bragg&Sons and any contact information is ficticious and does not represent the actual painters details to protect his identity.